Amar Upadhyay: Career

-In 2015, he entered Star Plus's popular long-running series Saath Nibhaana Saathiya as the parallel lead role of Dharam Suryavanshi opposite Tanya Sharma.
-He played Dharam's character till the ending of the show in 2017.
+In 2015, he entered Star Plus's long-running series Saath Nibhaana Saathiya as the parallel lead role of Dharam Suryavanshi opposite Tanya Sharma.
+He played the character till the ending of the show in 2017.
 For his portrayal of Dharam Suryavanshi, he won the Gold Award for best supporting actor.
 He also starred in Sony Entertainment Television show Ek Deewaana Tha (2017–18) as Rajan Bedi, the antagonist.
-His performance in the show, was highly praised.

-In November 2020, Amar reunited with her Kyunki Saas Bhi Kabhi Bahu Thi producers Ekta Kapoor and Shobha Kapoor for a television show titled as Molkki.
-So then onwards, he is playing the main lead Virendra Pratap Singh in Molkki which is being aired on Colors TV.
-In 2021, he appeared in the Satish Kaushik directorial Kaagaz, which stars Pankaj Tripathi in lead.
+In November 2020, Amar reunited with his Kyunki Saas Bhi Kabhi Bahu Thi producers Ekta Kapoor and Shobha Kapoor for a television show titled Molkki.
+He plays the main lead Virendra Pratapsingh in Molkki which is telecast on Colors TV.
+In 2021, he appeared in the Satish Kaushik directorial Kaagaz, which stars Pankaj Tripathi in the lead.
 He played the role of Vidhayak Jaganpal Singh, the main antagonist.
 The film was released on Zee5 and produced by Salman Khan.

-Amar also made an small appearance in the Abhishek Bachchan starrer Bob Biswas (2021), which was directed by Sujoy Ghosh's daughter Diya Ghosh in her directorial debut.
+Amar also made a small appearance in the Abhishek Bachchan starrer Bob Biswas (2021), which was directed by Sujoy Ghosh's daughter Diya Ghosh in her directorial debut.
 It was released on Zee5.
-He was also seen in Anees Bazmee directorial Bhool Bhulaiyaa 2, the film stars Kartik Aaryan, Kiara Advani and Tabu in lead.
+He was also seen in Anees Bazmee directorial Bhool Bhulaiyaa 2, starring Kartik Aaryan, Kiara Advani and Tabu in lead.

-He was also set to appear in the show as a lead in Nima Denzongpa, but his entry was later scrapped due to show going off-air.
+He was also set to appear as a lead in Nima Denzongpa, but his entry was later scrapped when the show went off-air.

 In 2022, he portrayed Rama in Dangal channel television show Jai Hanuman - Sankat Mochan Naam Tiharo.
 Later that year, he announced his television show Kyunkii Tum Hi Ho, as an actor and a producer.
-The show will air on channel Shemaroo Umang.
+The show aired on Shemaroo Umang.
+From November 2023 to February 2025, he has been playing the role of Ganga Thakur / Ganga Prasad / Agni Thakur in Colors TV's Doree season 1 and 2.

+Since July 2025, he reprised his role of Mihir Virani in the StarPlus's spiritual sequel of Kyunki Saas Bhi Kabhi Bahu Thi, entitled Kyunki Saas Bhi Kabhi Bahu Thi 2.

 Personal life

-He has been married to Hetal Upadhyay since 5 March 1999, who is an engineer.
-They have a son Aryaman and a daughter Chenab.
+Upadhyay married Hetal Upadhyay, an engineer, in 1999.
+They have a son and a daughter.

-He is also a black belt holder in Taekwondo.
+He is a black belt holder in Taekwondo.